Firebrand/devbug/README.md

 ### Debugging

-**In your package.json file make sure you add a property called 'debugmode' and set it to true for this to work:**
+**Reminder:** *In your package.json file make sure you add a property called 'debugmode' and set it to true for this to work:*

 ```
 const {dbg,colors} = require('devbug');